NaturalNode/natural/README.md

     2
     0

-The cost of the three edit operations are modifiable for Levenshtein
+The cost of the three edit operations are modifiable for Levenshtein:

     console.log(natural.LevenshteinDistance("ones","onez", {
         insertion_cost: 1,